Azure/azure-powershell/src/ResourceManager/MachineLearning/Commands.MachineLearning/help/New-AzMlWebService.md

 ### Example 1: Create a new service from a Json file based definition
 ```
-New-AzureRmMlWebService -ResourceGroupName "myresourcegroup" -Name "mywebservicename" -Location "South Central US" -DefinitionFile "C:\mlservice.json"
+New-AzMlWebService -ResourceGroupName "myresourcegroup" -Name "mywebservicename" -Location "South Central US" -DefinitionFile "C:\mlservice.json"
 ```

 Creates a new Azure Machine Learning web service named "mywebservicename" in the "myresourcegroup" group and South Central US region, based on the definition present in the referenced json file.

 ### Example 2: Create a new service from an object instance
 ```
-New-AzureRmMlWebService -ResourceGroupName "myresourcegroup" -Name "mywebservicename" -Location "South Central US" -NewWebServiceDefinition $serviceDefinitionObject
+New-AzMlWebService -ResourceGroupName "myresourcegroup" -Name "mywebservicename" -Location "South Central US" -NewWebServiceDefinition $serviceDefinitionObject
 ```

-You can obtain a web service object instance to customize before publishing as a resource by using the Import-AzureRmMlWebService cmdlet.
+You can obtain a web service object instance to customize before publishing as a resource by using the Import-AzMlWebService cmdlet.

 ## PARAMETERS